MicrosoftDocs/dataexplorer-docs/data-explorer/one-click-ingestion-new-table.md

 ### Filter by file extension

-* If you want to, filter the data to ingest only files that end with a specific file extension.
+* You can filter the data to ingest only files with a specific file extension.

-  For example, filter for all files that end with the word *.csv* extension.
+  For example, filter for all files with a *.csv* extension.

   :::image type="content" source="media/one-click-ingestion-new-table/from-container-with-filter.png" alt-text="Screenshot of Ingest data tab showing the ingestion filter.":::